-It’s safe to say buyers and sellers alike have been eagerly awaiting the Budget statement on March 3rd.
+It’s safe to say buyers and sellers alike have been eagerly awaiting the Spring Budget statement on March 3rd 2021.
 The property industry had many questions, from the stamp duty holiday to the impact of COVID-19.
 Now, we finally have answers.

-Let’s discuss the key elements on the table and how they impact you.
+Let’s discuss the key elements on the table and how the Spring Budget might impact you.

 The impact of coronavirus on property has been huge, many are itching to move but weren’t sure where they stand.
 It’s now been confirmed there will be a 3-month extension to the stamp duty holiday.
 The new end date is the 30th June, for properties up to £500,000.